Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 </procedure>

 > **Note**: If the link is not working or the image is not showing up,
-> then please make sure that the link that you are using is the RAW GitHub link.
+> then please make sure that the link that you're using is the RAW GitHub link.
 > A typical raw GitHub link would look like `https://raw.githubusercontent.com/{username}/{repositoryname}/{branchname}/{path_to_your_file}`.
 > Notice that the link starts with `https://raw.githubusercontent.com` and then it will be
 > followed by a `\` and then your `username` etc.